-Some Hindus says that these verses from Vedas are allegorical.
-I am not talking about whether these verses are allegorical or not although Panchavimsha and Aitareya Brahmana (mentioned above which are commentaries of these verses) doesn’t explain it allegorically, But I am concerned about the obscenity promoted in Vedas.
+Some Hindus say that these verses from Vedas are allegorical.
+I am not talking about whether these verses are allegorical or not although Panchavimsha and Aitareya Brahmana don’t explain it allegorically, I am concerned about the obscenity promoted in Vedas.
 Was Ishwar short of words that he used such vulgar words in Vedas?
 Why can’t he use some nice poetry if he wants to convey a message?
 There is no doubt that these verses promote incest between father and daughter, If Hindus don’t agree then they should furnish reference from Vedas wherein Ishwar prohibits incest between father and daughter.
 Another version shows that Brahma divided himself into two parts a male and a female and creatures were born from these two after their union,

-Shiva Purana, Vayaviyasamhita 7, Section I, chapter 17.1-4 “Securing the great and eternal Sakti from the lord and desiring to initiate the process of procreation by copulation, Brahma become a wondrous man in one half and a woman in one half.
+Shiva Purana, Vayaviyasamhita 7, Section I, chapter 17, verses1-4 “Securing the great and eternal Sakti from the lord and desiring to initiate the process of procreation by copulation, Brahma became a wondrous man in one half and a woman in one half.
 From the woman half was born Satarupa.
 The man half created Viraja, called Svayambhuva Manu, the first creation.
 Performing a difficult penance the gentle Satarupa got the Manu of bright fame as her husband.”
 Tr.
 J.L.
 Shastri

-Some stories also says that it was Brahma’s son and daughter who had incestuous relationship for propagation,
+Some stories also say that it was Brahma’s son and daughter who had an incestuous relationship for propagation,

-Devi Bhagavatam 3.13.15-16 “Next Svayambhava Manu sprang from the lower half of Brahma; and the daughter named Satarupa came out of the left hand side of the Brahma’s body.
+Devi Bhagavatam book 3, chapter 13, verses 15-16 “Next Svayambhava Manu sprang from the lower half of Brahma; and the daughter named Satarupa came out of the left hand side of the Brahma’s body.
 The two sons Priyavrata and Uttânapâda were born of Manu in the womb of S’atarûpâ and the three daughters, very beautiful and fair complexioned, were also born of him.”
 Tr.
 Swami Vijnananda

 Srimad Bhagvatam 4.1.1 Sri Maitreya said: Svayambhuva Manu begot three daughters in his wife Satarupa, and their names were Akuti, Devahuti and Prasuti.